Nodefusion/NodefusionPortal.UserManual/README/Organizations/Microsoft.md

 ### Create Subscription

-The second part consists of a single button "New Subscription" that opens a new page where the user can request new MS Subscriptions.
+The second part consists of a single button "New Subscription" that opens a new page where the user can request new Microsoft Subscriptions.

 ### MS Subscription Information

-The third part gives information regarding MS Subscriptions.
+The third part gives information regarding Microsoft Subscriptions.

-There are four tabs, each displaying information on different types of MS subscriptions that belong to the user.
+There are four tabs, each displaying information on different types of Microsoft subscriptions that belong to the user.

 #### Azure

-The Azure tab currently does not display information about Azure subscriptions that belong to the user.
+The Azure tab currently does not display information about Azure subscriptions that belong to the user, only displays if customer has active Azure Plan.

 #### Marketplace